anxkhn/azure-ai-900-exam-prep/questions.md

 You need to detect when a customer is upset based on what the customer types in the chatbot.
 Which type of AI workload should you use?

-1.  anomaly detection
+A.  anomaly detection
-2.  computer vision
+B.  computer vision
-3.  regression
+C.  regression
-4.  natural language processing
+D.  natural language processing

 **Answer(s):** D